 We also examined whether levels of bullying vary between school types.
 However, we found little association between the type of school and the prevalence of bullying.
-Overall levels of bullying victimization were 23.8% in private schools, 22.2% in CETP's students and 18.2% in public schools ( $\chi 2$ (2) = 9.71, p <.01).
+Overall levels of bullying victimization were 23.8% in private schools, 22.2% in CETP's students and 18.2% in public schools (χ^2 (2) = 9.71, p <.01).
 In respect to bullying perpetration there is also a small but statistical significant difference.
-In this case CETP students show a greater proportion of bullies (17.5%) in relation to private school students (14.5%) and public school students (11.5%) ( $\chi 2$ (2) = 6.65, p <.05).
+In this case CETP students show a greater proportion of bullies (17.5%) in relation to private school students (14.5%) and public school students (11.5%) (χ^2 (2) = 6.65, p <.05).
 However, the higher rate in CETP's partly reflects the fact that a larger proportion of males attends these professional training schools.

-Bullying and Other Problem Behaviors
+Bullying and Other Problem Behaviours

-Although bullying mostly happens in and around schools, youths involved in bullying perpetration are generally also involved in a range of problem behaviors that are unrelated to the situation at school.
-To illustrate this pattern Table 23 shows the prevalence of selected problem behaviors amongst adolescents who were chronic bullies and those who were not.
+Although bullying mostly happens in and around schools, youths involved in bullying perpetration are generally also involved in a range of problem behaviours that are unrelated to the situation at school.
+To illustrate this pattern Table 23 shows the prevalence of selected problem behaviours amongst adolescents who were chronic bullies and those who were not.
 The findings show that chronic school bullies are more likely to run away from home, to play truant o to steal at school, and to carry a weapon with them.
-Also, they are significantly more likely to consume licit and illicit drugs including alcohol, cannabis, and cocaine - and they are more likely to be involved in drug dealing and to belong to a gang whose members are involved in violence.
+Not only are they significantly more likely to consume licit and illicit drugs including alcohol. cannabis, and cocaine, but also are they more likely to be involved in drug dealing and to belong to a gang whose members are involved in violence.
 This finding confirms and extends findings from previous studies (Shetgiri, Lin, & Flores, 2012; Swearer et al., 2012).
-In the context of Montevideo all these associations are characteristic for bullying perpetration, but not for victimization, which is not or only very marginally associated with problem behaviors.
+In the context of Montevideo all these associations are characteristic for bullying perpetration, but not for victimization, which is not or only very marginally associated with problem behaviours.